 - Supply Chain and Operations Management*

-* Completion of the Information Science and Technology degree is accomplished through a combination of evening and online courses.
+* Completion of degree is accomplished through a combination of evening and online courses.

 Contact the Office of Undergraduate Admissions at 414-229-2222 for assistance and advising.